Forget about the “Easy” button… I want a “Pause” button.

 It’s true.
 My daily walk started with just me, which then multiplied into 5 other people joining me.

 Your dedication to health is contagious!
 People love this stuff.
-Soon, everyone is excited, and they’re all high-fiving, building comradery and a healthful vigor that no one can deny!
+Soon, everyone is excited, and they’re all high-fiving, building camaraderie and a healthful vigor that no one can deny!

 So, take a daily walk and invite some people along.
 It helps build relationships and establish the communication that is so vital in the workplace.